List of Ultraman Z characters: Ultraman Z

 During the events of Ultra Galaxy Fight: The Absolute Conspiracy, Z accompanied Mebius and Taiga in the fight against the Zetton Army.
 Although his inexperienced caused him to be outnumbered, Z was saved by the timely arrival of the Ultra League.
 After failing to save Yullian, Z decided to chase Genegarg for its theft of Ultra Medals.
 In the series proper, he was entrusted with the Z Riser and chased Genegarg to Earth, where he bonded with Haruki to revive the young pilot's life.
 In addition to reclaiming the stolen Ultra Medals, Z assisted STORAGE in fighting against monster attacks and Celebro's constant machinations on Earth.
 After Celebro defeated Z with Destrudos, the Ultra was forced to separate from his host since another transformation would injure their bodies, but Haruki bypassed this restriction in order to save a falling Yoko from Destrudos' clutch.
 After defeating Destrudos on Earth, Z decided to embark on his mission to outer space, bringing along Haruki and the revived Beliarok.

 His Ultra Z Riser, the device which he gave to Haruki as means of transformation, can also double as a combat weapon.
 His true form is designated as Original (オリジナル, Orijinaru) and is described as a rookie Ultra Warrior whose strength is either half or tierce of an experienced fighter.
 His finishing move is Zestium Beam (ゼスティウム光線, Zesutiumu Kōsen), which can also be utilized by any of his other forms.
 In his original form, Z can only sustain for 50 seconds on Earth and transforms only during emergency cases.
 In the final battle against Destrudos, Z was reduced to Original after Beliarok's destruction, but his strong bonds with Haruki compensated what he lacked for, managing to fire a Zestium Beam that surpassed Destrudos' D4 Ray and putting an end to Celebro's machinations on Earth.
+In Ultraman New Generation Stars, Z would receive the New Generation Ultra Hero Cape (ニュージェネレーションウルトラマンケープ, Nyū Jenerēshon Urutoraman Kēpu) generated by its aptly named brooch as he begins to learn of his predecessors and successors' exploits by Ultraman Zero as his final trial to be a fully-fledged Ultra.

 To make up for his lack of additional strength, Z can access Ultra Fusion (ウルトラフュージョン, Urutora Fyūjon) forms when Haruki scans three different Ultra Medals of past Ultra Warriors using the Z Riser.
 These forms are capable of using a shared additional weapon named Z Lance Arrow (ゼットランスアロー, Zetto Ransu Arō), an ancient artifact from Alaska that was initially utilized by an ancient Ultra to seal Peguila.